Radlett Aerodrome

-Radlett Aerodrome was an airfield and aircraft manufacturing plant in Hertfordshire, now owned by Eon Productions.
+Radlett Aerodrome was an airfield and Handley Page aircraft manufacturing plant in Hertfordshire, now owned by Eon Productions.
 Part of the airfield is now the M25 between junctions 21 (A405) and 22 (A1081).

 History

-The airfield was also known as RAF Radlett; No. 80 Wing RAF was based there.

 In the 2010s plans for the future use of the site's land were the subject of lengthy dispute but in 2020 it was agreed that it would be redeveloped as a rail freight terminal.

+On 20 February 2024, the £34m sale of the remaining portion of the former Radlett Aerodrome to rail freight company Segro, which has faced opposition from campaigners, will undergo judicial review in the High Court to determine its lawfulness.

+Airshows

+Radlett Aerodrome hosted a number of significant post-war airshows.